safdevke/Ecommerce-Web-App/README.md

 ```

-Create a database ecommerce in your MySQL db_user.
+Create a database ecommerce using your MySQL db_user.
 Start WildFly in standalone mode.

 # Usage

-A live demo is available at [omoka.ml](omoka.ml).
+A live demo is available at [omoka.ml](http://omoka.ml).
 The site will be temporarily unavailable from 17<sup>th</sup> December 2021.
 I haven't paid my WiFi :)

 # Improvements